Secondary Education (M.Ed.)

 Subject-Specific Learning and Pedagogy

-The M.A. in Secondary Education includes an in-depth experience in subject-specific courses.
+The M.Ed. in Secondary Education includes an in-depth experience in subject-specific courses.
 The total number of credit hours for subject-specific learning and pedagogy will be determined by the licensure you seek.
-The courses for the B.A. are listed after the backslash (/).

 English: 16-18 hours